 If there is a downside to the film, besides the fact that Dr. No turns out to be kind of a limp noodle as villains go, it’s the uh, casting.
 I know I said I didn’t spoil myself for this.
 However, that’s not entirely true.
 I inadvertently did when I googled an actress to try to find out if she were supposed to be playing an Asian character.
 Answer: yes.
 Because that’s the kind of thing they do in this movie–add heavy winged eyeliner to a lady to signal that she’s Asian.
 I award that one yike.

 I realize, though, that that’s probably a relic of the time in which the movie was made.
-(Unlike some movies, ahem.)
+(Unlike some movies I’ve reviewed, ahem *Temple of Doom*.)
 It’s not great, obviously, but it’s there, so I wanted to mention it.

 Overall, though, I enjoyed my first foray into the world of 007.
 Are you a Bond fan (or a stan, even)?
 Let me know in the comments or on social media.

 featured image via Eon Productions and United Artists

 Salomé Gonstad is a freelance writer who grew up in the swampy wilds of south Alabama.
 When she's not yelling about pop culture on the internet, she's working on a supernatural thriller about her hometown.
 Also, we're pretty sure she's a werewolf.
 Email her at email@example.com.